Carmentis/carmentis-app-hello-world/README.md

 using the `Confirm` button.
 Once all fields have been declared, you should obtain the following (the order of the variables is not relevant):
 ![carmentis-workspace-application-fields](resources/application-fields.png)

+Then, move to the `Messages` section.
+These messages are used by Carmentis during the approval step by sending this message directly to the user.
+These messages allow some flexibility but we voluntarily keep the message simple.
+Add a new message by clicking on the `New message` button, put `approvalMessage` as the name of your message, and a message of your choice.
+Suppose we have written `Do you agree?`.
+To learn more about messages, we refer you to the documentation ([here](https://docs.carmentis.io/docs/application/message)).

-Then, click on `Publish` to finalize the declaration of the application.
+Finally, click on `Publish` to finalize the declaration of the application.
 In the `Overview` section is displayed the ID of your application as well as the version number.

 > [!NOTE]